Sending Metrics to GraphOS

 As a starting point, we recommend implementing an extension to the GraphQL execution that creates a report with a single trace, as defined in the Trace message of the protobuf schema.
 Then, you can batch multiple traces into a single report.
 We recommend sending batches approximately every 20 seconds and limiting each batch to a reasonable size (~4 MB).

 Many server runtimes already support emitting tracing information as a GraphQL extension.
-Such are available for Node, Ruby, Scala, Java, Elixir, and .NET.
+Such extensions are available for Node, Ruby, Scala, Java, Elixir, and .NET.
 If you're working on adding metrics reporting functionality for one of these languages, reading through that tracing instrumentation is a good place to start.
 For other languages, we recommend consulting the Apollo Server usage reporting plugin.

 Operation signing